kanehekili/VideoCut/README.md

 ### Still on my list:
 * Exact frame cut - see comment below
-* Kicking out opencv using SDL and the libavcodec libraries.
+* Differentiate between I-Fames and IDR-Frames
 * Make debs packages for debian/ubuntu
 * Multi language support

-### Using remux instead of ffmpeg
+### Using ffmpeg instead of Videocut muxer
-remux5 is a c binary based on ffmpeg, but uses an integrated approach to cut and join videos.
+remux5 is a c binary based on the libavcodec library, but uses an integrated approach to cut and join videos.
 It seems to be more precise than the ffmpeg API.
-It is activated by default.
+It supports reencoding as well.
+It is activated by default and runs on all threads available.
 To activate FFMPEG, use the "coggs" icon (or click on the green labels) and deselect "VideoCut Muxer".

-Please note that excat cut (i.e. transcoding) is available for remux5.
-Its an optimized library based on libav.
-In most cases this lib is faster than native ffmpeg, the cuts are exact when using the "Exact cut" option.
-Runs on all threads available.

 ### Exact frame cut for one GOP only?
 Can't be really implemented with the ffmpeg ABI.
 The transcoded part will have different coding parameters than the rest of the stream.
 A decoder cannot handle that change.
 On the other hand there is no way to transcode the GOP with the exact parameters of the original stream, since only a subset of h264 paramenters are accepted by the ffmpeg ABI.

+### Legacy Opencv
+Since Videocut ran with OpenCV for many years it is still available.
+If needed it has to be downloaded
+* python3-opencv
+* hdf5 (Arch only)

+Replace the "True" to "False" in line 51 of Videocut.py.

 ### Changes
 08.07.2016